PopcornComputer/CHIP_Pro-Docs/source/includes/_gettowork.md

 If you need to provide power to a USB device connected to USB1, connect IPSOUT to an appropriate switching regulator to the USB connector pad on your circuit board.

+## Powering Off

+Ideally C.H.I.P.
+Pro wants to be powered off through a terminal window with the `poweroff` command.
+Alternatively, the connect PWR pin to GND for 7-10 seconds to power it off or disconnect power supply.

 ## Get an Operating System